jeffeb3/BirthdayCard/README.md

 # Nerdy Birthday Card

 Welcome Nerds and Happy Birthday!
+You are visiting this page because some awesome person gave you a Nerdy Birthday Card :)

 ## YouTube Demonstration: https://youtu.be/MKEbq2IIcLI
 ## DIY Kit Tutorial: https://youtu.be/2y0sbJ5iSTA